Categories

 Despite knowing this, many digital onboarding processes continue to be static and only used during customer acquisition which leaves a lot of room for error.
 They don’t make use of machine learning and advanced algorithms to identify if a user can be trusted or not and prevent fraud.

-How does DIRO’s Technology Tackles The Problem?
+How Does DIRO’s Technology Tackle The Problem?

 Trust in the digital banking system is a tricky thing to establish, that’s where DIRO’s award-winning technology comes in.
 DIRO helps in making the onboarding process faster than ever by using brilliant document verification technology.